 The Group has very low retail credit risk due to transactions being principally of a high volume, low value and short maturity.
 The Group does not have any material exposures to concentrations of credit risk with any one counterparty.

-The Group is rated by both Standard & Poor and Moody’s and has the following credit ratings:
+The Group is rated by both S&P Global and Moody’s and has the following credit ratings:

 Long Term Rating

 |Sector Lead | EMEA Retail & Consumer||+44 20 7772 5390|